 Late Spring, 2003

 The "catering" or food-service industry in Ireland is strange.
 It is young nobody used to go out, because nobody had money.
 A generation ago, there were no chefs, no kitchens no restaurants.
 Now, there is an industry.
 And that industry is fairly well codified certain standards assumed universal.
-There are typical menu items, for example, that any chef tends to know about, and tends to associate a similar familiarity with one's level of skill.
+There are typical menu items, for example, that any chef tends to know about.
+They may assume a similar familiarity.

-If you didn't know about various curries for example, among other "essential" items that would seem very strange to an Irish chef; he or she would likely assume that you were unable to prepare food.
+If you didn't know about various curries, that may seem strange to an Irish chef; he or she may assume that you were unable to prepare food.
 There is a "canon" of Irish finer-restaurant cuisine, a jargon, a lingo.
-The typical Irish [head-]chef will assume its knowledge.
+The typical Irish head chef will assume its knowledge.

-This tendency to expect a particular set of knowledge is not limited to informal assumption.
-It is traditional and still quite normal for the restaurant management to seek and require a "certified chef."
+It is traditional and still normal for the restaurant management to seek and require a "certified chef."
 A certified chef has attended schooling for a full four years and has passed exams on standards of knowledge and ability.

 But no matter; the Irish kitchen management seem to like their certification; and the chefs appear to be stuck thinking that you're either a real chef, and useful, or not a chef and useless.